 As the editors of The Gravity of the Thing aim to publish writing that defamiliarizes, so do we aim to defamiliarize conventional editing and publishing models.
 To learn more about defamiliarized writing and our editorial processes, please visit our Baring the Device column.

-The Gravity of the Thing publishes writers of varying experience.
-We encourage previously unpublished writers to submit, and we aim to support writing by those often marginalized in the literary conversation, including (though certainly not limited to) writers from the BIPOC communities, women or nonbinary writers, writers with disabilities, and writers from the LGBTQIA2S+ communities.
-Click here to view our submission guidelines, and for submission updates and other journal news, please click here to sign up for our monthly newsletter.
+The Gravity of the Thing publishes creative work by writers with varying experiences and perspectives.
+We encourage previously unpublished writers to submit, and we aim to support work by writers historically underrepresented in literary publishing—to learn more, please visit our “Baring the Device: Ethics in Publishing” article.
+You can also click here to view our submission guidelines, and for submission updates and other journal news, please click here to sign up for our monthly newsletter.